Do you want to talk about hiring VAs? Where do we look? How much do they cost, and how do we utilize them?

 Have different levels

 Our people go through different levels when we hire them.
-They start at three dollars an hour, then go up to 12 dollars an hour.
+They start at three dollars an hour, then continuously receive raises as they progress through the different levels and learn how to complete new tasks.

-We have everything mapped out at these different levels on how you qualify.
-So it’s not just subjective and arbitrary.
+We have everything mapped out at these different levels on how you qualify so it’s not subjective.

 When you get a team of more than three VAs, you need a manager

 Otherwise, you will end up managing all these people, defeating the purpose of having VAs.
-To learn how this whole thing works, we have tons of training.
+Your manager can drive the best results if there are clearly documented SOPs for them to follow.

 I’ve worked with many agencies that hire VAs on behalf of other people.
 The failure rate on those is 80% to 90%.
-And this is even true for people like John Jonas or Chris Ducker, who are also very well known.
+My good friend John Jonas, founder of Onlinejobs.ph would agree.

 My buddy Beja Parmar is probably one of the best people in the world in hiring, managing, and training VAs.
 He has 800 VAs.
 Anyone with a lot of experience in hiring and managing VAs will tell you the same thing.